-Like the startApplicationWithParameter method, an object reference is passed to the method that is executed.
+Like the startApplicationWithParameter method, an object reference can be passed to the method that is executed.

-Note Application processes that are started using the startAppMethodmethod do not automatically execute the finalize method for the application when they terminate, even if the method is defined for the application.
+Note Application processes that are started using the startAppMethodmethod do not automatically execute the initialize or finalize method for the application, even if the method is defined for the application.